meyersbs/SWEN-342-P2/README.md

 Command: `make tsa` 	- will build and run the program.

 Command: `make file` 	- Will build, run, and output results to a txt file.

+Command: `make clean` 	- Will remove the txt file generated from make file.

 ### Direct Build